 Scottish VoicesSV Singers

-Here we give brief details and photos of some of the many singers who have contributed to Scottish Voices over the years:
+Here we give brief details and photos of some of the many singers who have contributed to Scottish Voices over the years.
+Some of these have their own websites with more extensive details:

 Alison McNeill, Anne Lewis, Beth Taylor, Dorcas Owen, Frances Morrison-Allen, Grace Wain, Julia Daramy-Williams, Laura Margaret Smith, Lynn Bellamy, Taylor Wilson, as well the octet of mixed voices who recorded Graham Hair’s Lament for Hagia Sophia in April 2018.
 The latter included Rachel Thomas, Sally Carr, Lynn Bellamy, Ruth Kiang, Liam Bonthrone, Ted Black, Pedro Davoli Ometo and Will Forrest.